-- Public Open Space Some drainage and recreational use such as walking and cycling trails - Road Reserve - Private Lot larger lots with the easement retained.
+- Public Open Space some drainage and recreational use, such as walking and cycling trails.
+The open space proposed is outside of, and adjacent to, some easements which will compliment the embellished local and district open space network. - Road Reserve. - Private Lot larger lots with the easement retained.